 A: The Teen Fitness Passport allows teens age 14-16, to use the Wellness Center on their own Sunday through Saturday, 3-5pm or at anytime with an accompanying adult and participate in Group exercise classes designated 16 and up.

 Teens must complete one of the following to receive a Passport:

--Teen Fitness Camps: Summer Teen Fitness Camp (any 1 week session qualifies for Passport Card) or the Teen Vacation Week camps.
+-Teen Fitness Camps: Summer Teen Fitness Camp (any 1 week session qualifies for Passport Card) or the Teen Vacation Week clinics.

 Q: Do you have any exercise classes for teens?